tsedio/tsed-vitepress-theme/docs/introduction/getting-started.md

 ## Try it online

-You can try VitePress directly in your browser on [CodeSandbox](https://codesandbox.io/p/devbox/tsed-mongoose-example-omkbm).
+You can try Ts.ED directly in your browser on [CodeSandbox](https://codesandbox.io/p/devbox/tsed-mongoose-example-omkbm).

 ## Installation